 Sorry to disappoint you, but in ACT!, the Companies tab doesn't refer to the boss's decision to pick up the check for Friday night's beer bash!
 The Companies tab actually refers to one part of the Groups/Companies tab in the Contact Detail window.
 When you click the tab, you have a choice of seeing the membership information for either the groups or the companies that a contact is associated with.
-The Company List works in much the same way in that it flips you back and forth between your groups and companies; guess you can consider that you're getting two tabs for the price of one!
+I guess you can consider that you're getting two tabs for the price of one!

-In ACT!, you can hyperlink a contact's company to a single company record; you'll learn how to do this later in the chapter.
-The Company tab works a bit differently because a single contact can be a member of multiple companies.
+In ACT!, you can hyperlink a contact's company to a single company record; you can read how to do this later in the chapter.
+The Companies tab works a bit differently because a single contact can be a member of multiple companies.
 Sound confusing?
 Think about it.
 I am linked to Tech Benders because that's the name of my company.
 But what if I were a sales rep and assigned to several companies, all of which I like to cross-reference on my contact page?
 Or what if you have a contractor in your database who works with more than one company?
-Enter the Groups/Companies tab, as shown in Figure 21-1.
+Enter the Groups/Companies tab, as shown in Figure 20-1.